 Musical

-I believe that music is a deeply intimate method of communicating emotions between people and populations.
+I believe that music is a deeply intimate and sometimes narrative method of communicating between people and populations.
 Although many robust theories have been given for musical cognition, I think that much expression has yet to be explored, particularly in the emotional affects of harmony and consonance.
 These musings have taken form as numerical models or stereo listening parties.

-I believe that my fascination with music and audio can be attributed to a supportive community of music teachers and an early exposure to instruments, which I still try to play.
+I believe that my fascination with music and audio can be attributed to a supportive community of music teachers and an early exposure to instruments.
 During the pandemic, I briefly played guitar and bass with a couple groups.
-Despite the lack of opportunity to get together, we still found ways to safely play a house party, record music videos, headline a local festival, and broadcast a live session.
+Despite the lack of opportunity to get together, we found ways to safely play a house party, record music videos, headline a local festival, and broadcast a live session.

 Never Tell - Luke Chiang